Did you know that 99% of all privately held wealth in the United States is held in non-cash assets?

 Example: A couple who sells their primary residence gets significant deductions from the sale price of the house that often reduces capital gains tax liability to zero.
 But what if the property is rental property, a vacation home, or where they once operated a business or professional office?
 Most of those generous deductions don’t apply and the seller can be liable for capital gains tax that amounts to between 15% and 23.8% of the profit made from the sale.

 2) Selling A Second Home: Are you not quite ready to give up a beach condo or second home, but can see that time approaching?
 There are ways to make a charitable gift to First Liberty today that will allow you to use that property for as long as you like—even for the rest of your life—but realize significant tax savings now and in the future.

 Real estate transactions, just like the property themselves and the owners who are selling them, are all unique.
-So as you begin looking at your own circumstances and start your planning your legacy giving effort, First Liberty has a specialized attorney available to help
+In many cases there may be environmental studies that are required before transferring an asset to First Liberty.
+So as you begin looking at your own circumstances and start planning your legacy giving effort, First Liberty has access to a specialized attorney known to us who would be available to help answer your questions.

 For more information about how you can enjoy the special tax benefits of the CARES Act by giving to FLI, contact your tax advisor or feel free to contact Trey Dimsdale, an FLI attorney who manages our legacy giving initiative.

 * First Liberty does not provide estate planning or tax advice, and assumes no responsibility for the suitability to your situation of tax planning techniques referenced here.
 To reach your philanthropic goals, you should seek advice from estate planning professionals concerning your individual situation.